andrelom/jiraiya/README.md

 ## Atlassian Document Format

-This project tries to implement the [Atlassian Document Format](https://developer.atlassian.com/cloud/jira/platform/apis/document/atlassian-document-format/) as a way to serialize Jira tickets into local files.
+This project tries to implement the [Atlassian Document Format](https://developer.atlassian.com/cloud/jira/platform/apis/document/atlassian-document-format/) as a way to serialize Jira tickets into Markdown format.